Here are our cashed-in trades for week 31: Healthcare Partners Inc + £89, GBP/USD + £687

 Conditional: this is a graphed COT (commitment of traders) report giving us a buy condition.

 This graph represents several months so gives us the condition only, important as that is.
 From left to right, the first arrow is against the trend.
-Therefore we would not take that as a positive buy opportunity.
-However, the second arrow, and second buy indication, is good as it is with the recent trend.
+Therefore we would not take that as a favourable buy opportunity.
+However, the second arrow and second buy indication are right as it is with the recent trend.
 The buy condition should remain if the blue line on the chart continues to descend to a new low.

-The COT report is completed for the previous week on the following Tuesday and is published on Friday.
+The COT report completed for the previous week on the following Tuesday, published on Friday.
 It is therefore about two weeks old by the time we get it.
-However, it is like the oil tanker analogy where you move the rudder but it takes several miles to turn.
+However, it is like the oil tanker analogy where you move the rudder, but it takes several miles to turn.
 Often that is the case with the COT.
-Even though it is old information it gives us a solid hint at the conditional.
+Even though it is old information, it gives us a solid hint at the conditional.

 Knowing what the S&P is doing is not a trading conditional for individual stocks (or shares in the case of the FTSE).
 That would be too broad a statement.
 Interestingly, the movement however of the S&P was more or less mirrored by the stocks on my short list.
-Even being confident of the future movement of my selected stocks I still missed most of them.
-‘How is this possible, B’?
-I hear you say.
+Even being confident of the future progress of my selected stocks I still missed most of them.
+‘How is this possible?

-This is Boeing, We notice by the date that the bottom (blue arrow) coincides with the predicted bottom of the S&P. This pin, at a 50% retrace, is a great buy signal.
+Boeing.
+We notice by the date that the bottom (blue arrow) coincides with the predicted bottom of the S&P. This pin, at a 50% retrace, is a significant buy signal.
 (Again, we will cover price in more detail in future blogs for those that are interested).

-If we choose to: buy on market, that is buy now at current price – or buy on stop, that is buy at a higher future price – or buy on limit, that is wait and buy at a lower price – is a judgment call.
+If we choose to: buy on-market, that is at current price – or a buy-stop order, that is at a (higher, in this example) future price – or a buy limit order, that is at a more favourable price.
 And one, on this occasion, I got wrong.
 You will notice that the bounce was so hard that after the pin the next days opening price gapped up.
 Only a buy on market would have worked.
 I went for buy on limit and missed it.
 “C’est la vie.”